 Don’t do this in isolation.
 Everyone should agree on the scope.
 By the end of this scope-setting phase, you should have buy-in from all the business stakeholders.
 Their involvement greatly helps your ability to deliver (and succeed).

 At this step, you have selected a technology solution like Salesforce's Interaction Studio, and you are starting to use it.
-Luckily, Interaction Studio is so easy to use that your team won’t need to be technology experts; anyone in the business can deploy and use the tools.
-So it’s time to identify all the technical requirements and schedule optimization for the activities you agreed on during the previous scope-setting phase.
+Take time to identify all the technical requirements and schedule optimization for the activities you agreed on during the previous scope-setting phase.